30.09.10 → 20.11.10

-Yves Oppenheim’s work shows a spirit of experimentation and innovation.
-His paintings employ a decidedly formal and abstract language, playing on repetition, variation and resumption.
-With his complex composition and conscious use of color, Yves Oppenheim on the one hand places himself within the traditional framework of painting, on the other hand, however, puts this very context into question through continuous dissolution and reconstruction of his compositions.
+Although in his paintings he employs a decidedly abstract language, Yves Oppenheim follows the path of experimentation and innovation, playing with repetition, variation and resumption.
+With his complex composition, precise gestures and conscious use of color, Oppenheim places himself within the traditional framework of painting on the one hand, while on the other hand puts this very context into question through continuous dissolution and reconstruction of his compositions.

 Superimposed forms, interlaced and transparent, depict the successive constructions and deconstructions that constitute the painting, thereby putting into question the making of the pictures.
 The gestures of invalidating, of re-covering the surface and of starting over are characteristic for Oppenheim’s work.
 They focus on the very act of painting and at the same time prohibit an immediate understanding of the work.
-For him, making us aware of the artistic activity itself is central.
-His work intentionally undermines any effort to quickly and simply understand what is depicted; on the contrary, by disquieting the viewer, he provokes a process of reflection and analysis.
+According to Oppenheim “making the spectator aware of the artistic activity itself is central.
+The work should intentionally undermine any effort to quickly and simply understand what is depicted; on the contrary, by disquieting the viewer, it should provoke a process of reflection and analysis.”